 - Peel Street is closed to all vehicular traffic from the Peel/Dr Penfield intersection to Pine Avenue.
 This project will last until June 2019, according to the City of Montreal.

-- The northern portion of McTavish Street is once more a one-way street, going north.
+- The northern portion of McTavish Street remains a one-way northbound street.

 - If you are being dropped off:

 Option 1: Arrive via Dr Penfield Avenue and ask to be dropped off at the Dr Penfield/Stanley intersection.
 You can access the Faculty through the west door (Stanley) or through the cafeteria door as described above.

 Option 2: Come up Drummond Street.
 You can access the Faculty through the west door (Stanley) or through the cafeteria door.

 - Be advised parking is currently extremely limited around the Faculty (see below).